 Consumer education and training is designed to help individuals with disabilities develop self-advocacy skills, support self-determination, exercise civil rights, and acquire skills needed to exercise control and responsibility over other support services.

-Will the second round allow providers to apply for projected revenue losses and expenses?
+Did the second round allow providers to apply for projected revenue losses and expenses?

 Will there be both a first payment and a second payment in round two?